-Low dose naltrexone (LDN) is an emerging therapy for autoimmunity that is safe and cheap, but many doctors will not prescribe it for this off label use.
+Low dose naltrexone (LDN) for autoimmunity is an emerging therapy that is safe and cheap, but many doctors will not prescribe it for this off label use.

 If you have an autoimmune disorder, you know that the conventional medical treatments are seriously dangerous.
 They generally consist of high doses of corticosteroids or biologics.
 Both of these are powerful immune suppressors that may work, but are dangerous to use for the long term management of a disease.

 The key phrase here is management.
 You want to have something that can help you manage the disease and the inflammation in order to avoid tissue damage and, of course, symptoms.